elasticpath/html5-reference-storefront/documentation/theming.md

 Theming allows you to change the HTML5 Reference Storefront's look and feel without having to modify the JavaScript.
 Themes take advantage of <a href="http://lesscss.org/">{less}</a>, a powerful dynamic stylesheet language, chosen for its ease of use, dynamism, and widespread adoption.

-Each theme is comprised of a set of individual <a href="http://lesscss.org/">{less}</a> files, which compile into single style.css used by HTML5 Storefront.
+Each theme is a set of individual <a href="http://lesscss.org/">{less}</a> files, which are compile into single <code>style.css</code> that the HTML5 Storefront uses.
 The core theme's {less} files are organized according to the view.
-Each {less} file represents a view.
-For example, <code>cart.less</code> contains the CSS for the cart's look and feel.
+For example, <code>cart.less</code> contains the CSS for the cart's look and feel, <code>itemdetail.less</code> contains the CSS for the item's look and feel, and so on.